linux-cultist/venv-selector.nvim/README.md

 ### Hooks

-By default, the plugin tries to setup `pyright` and `pylsp` automatically using hooks.
+By default, the plugin tries to setup `pyright`, `pylsp` and `pylance` automatically using hooks.
 If you want to add a custom integration, you need to write a hook with following signature:

 ```lua